UK Driving Test Statistics: The 2026 Overview

 Why do 17 year olds have the highest UK driving test pass rate?

-The 60.75 percent first-time figure for 17 year olds is the highest single-age cohort in DVSA published statistics.
+The 60.75 percent figure for 17 year olds is the highest single-age cohort in DVSA published statistics.
 The driver is exposure rather than capability: 17 year olds have spent their lives observing road behaviour as passengers, building unconscious familiarity with junctions, speed, and other drivers.
-The 15.63 percentage point gap between 17 year olds and the 30+ cohort is structural and closes with private practice hours rather than different teaching methods.
-Older learners who complete the full DVSA preparation framework typically lift their pass rate from a 38 percent baseline to 55 percent.
+The 15.6 percentage point gap between 17 year olds and the 25-34 cohort is structural and closes with private practice hours rather than different teaching methods.
+Older learners who complete the full DVSA preparation framework typically lift their pass rate from a baseline in the high 30s to 55 percent or higher.
 See the research/pass-rate-by-age page.

 What is the gender gap on the UK driving test?

-Male candidates pass at roughly 51 percent first time, female candidates at roughly 45 percent, producing a 6 percentage point gender gap.
-The gap has narrowed from around 9 points in 2015 and continues to narrow.
+Male candidates pass at 49.50 percent, female candidates at 47.61 percent, producing a 1.90 percentage point gender gap (2024-25, volume-weighted across the per-centre dataset).
+The gap has narrowed sharply from around 7 points in 2018-19 and continues to narrow.
 The drivers are structural: male candidates take more hours of professional instruction on average, are more likely to have private practice access, and book tests at slightly older average ages within the under-25 cohort.
-Adjusted for preparation hours and cohort, the gender gap shrinks to under 2 percentage points.
+Adjusted for preparation hours and cohort, the gender gap effectively closes.
 See the research/gender-gap-driving-test page.

 Are UK driving test pass rates higher in summer or winter?